100 Items That Will Disappear After An Emergency

 Hand Crank Radio: If the power is out, we need to know what’s going on in the world.

 Wool Socks: Wool socks are great for keeping your feet dry.
 They keep you warm, but keep moisture off your feet as well.
-AND you don’t need to wash wool socks every time you wear them.
+And you don’t need to wash wool socks every time you wear them.

-Wool Blankets: I’m not real fond of wool blankets because they are too scratchy.
+Wool Blankets: I’m not fond of wool blankets because they are too scratchy.
 But they will keep you a bit drier outside.

 Scarves/Mittens/Warm Gloves: It’s all about staying warm, right?